rkBrunecz/projectJR/README.txt

 --------------------------------------------
 ESC 		   : Closes the application
 L  	  	   : Allows the user to load in a map
-N  		   : Allows the user to create a new map (feature is still under development and is not fully functional) S  		   : Allows the user to save a map
+N  		   : Allows the user to create a new map
+S  		   : Allows the user to save a map
-TAB		   : Displays collision boundaries for objects in the game G  		   : Displays grid lines to show where tiles start and finish U  		   : Forces the editor to update all layers
+TAB		   : Displays collision boundaries for objects in the game G  		   : Displays grid lines to show where tiles start and finish T  		   : Displays all the transition points on the map U  		   : Forces the editor to update all layers
-T  		   : Displays all the transition points on the map R		   : Allows the user to perform a test run from the current map being worked on.
+R		   : Allows the user to perform a test run from the current map being worked on.

 CAMERA CONTROLS